didiooi/beginnersguideML/README.md

 # Self-Taught Data Science and Machine Learning
 *v1.0 October-22-2017*

-## My short story of how to be part of this AI breakthrough
+## My short story of how to be a part of this AI breakthrough
-Like me, most of you are coming from a non-computer science or statistics background.
-One of the most effective method to pick up Data Science (especially Machine Learning and Deep Learning) is to:
+Like me, a lot of you are probably **not** coming from a computer science or statistics background.
+One of the most effective ways to pick up Data Science (especially Machine Learning and Deep Learning) is to:
-1. PRACTICE, PRACTICE, PRACTICE and LEARN **at the same time**
+1. PRACTICE, PRACTICE, PRACTICE *and* LEARN **at the same time**
 2. Post your repositories (project) on [Github](https://www.github.com) & [Kaggle](https://www.kaggle.com)
 3. Start participating in local [Hackathons](https://en.wikipedia.org/wiki/Hackathon) and/or on [Kaggle](https://www.kaggle.com) to try and solve real data.